Economic Factors >

 ・Based on the "Standard Operating Procedures for New Types of Products", various business management units would discuss the profiles, operating procedures and internal control mechanisms of new types of products.
 Their proposals are submitted to the Business Decisions Committee or (Managing) Board of Directors for review; Before a new type of product is officially launched/goes online, it is necessary to conduct risk identification and assessment in accordance with related RCSA procedures and methods in the "Guidelines for Operational Risk Management Tools".

-The identification outcome of the Group's emerging risk includes "cyber insecurity", "interstate armed conflicts", and "wrong and false information".
-The mitigating measures we have adopted to deal with the potential impact from such risks are indicated in the following table:
+The identification outcome of the Group's emerging risk includes "misinformation and disinformation created by AI" and "geoeconomic conflicts".
+The mitigation measures we have adopted to deal with the potential impact from such risks are indicated in the following table:

 Potential Impact